nicoskia/spotifyminiplayer/README.md

 This piece of software is licensed under the GNU GPL v2.0.
 The complete license could be found at [http://www.gnu.org/licenses/gpl-2.0.txt](http://www.gnu.org/licenses/gpl-2.0.txt)

 ## Contact
-For all questions and inquiries, please contact nicoskia@msu.edu
+For all questions, inquiries, suggestions, and anything else, please contact me at nicoskia@msu.edu!